AdobeDocs/target.fr-FR/help/c-reports/c-report-settings/view-multiple-metrics.md

 Tenez compte des informations suivantes lorsque vous utilisez plusieurs mesures dans les rapports :

-* Il est possible d’afficher plusieurs mesures uniquement pour les activités A/B et de ciblage d’expérience (XT).
+* The ability to view multiple metrics is available for [A/B Test](/help/c-activities/t-test-ab/test-ab.md) and [Experience Targeting](/help/c-activities/t-experience-target/experience-target.md) (XT) activities only.
-* Vous ne pouvez pas ajouter plus de 20 mesures à un rapport pour une activité utilisant Analytics for Target (A4T).
-Vous pouvez ajouter aux rapports autant de mesures que vous en avez dans l’activité pour les activités qui n’utilisent pas A4T.
+* You cannot add more than 20 metrics to a report for an activity that uses [Analytics for Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
+You can add as many metrics as you have in your activity to reports for activities that do *not* use A4T.
-* Vous ne pouvez pas utiliser l’option [!UICONTROL Télécharger] pour télécharger des rapports au format CSV si vous avez sélectionné plusieurs mesures.
+* Vous ne pouvez pas utiliser l’option [](/help/c-reports/downloading-data-in-csv-file.md)Télécharger pour télécharger des rapports au format CSV si vous avez sélectionné plusieurs mesures.
 Vous devez sélectionner une seule mesure pour activer l’option [!UICONTROL Télécharger].
 * Vous ne pouvez pas afficher plusieurs mesures pour les activités créées avant la version de Target de juillet 2015 (30 juillet 2015).

 **Pour sélectionner plusieurs mesures à afficher dans le rapport, procédez comme suit :**